What are periods like with PCOS?

 Eating three meals a day is a fantastic diet practice!
 When you eat hearty meals using PCOS-friendly ingredients for breakfast, lunch, and dinner, you’ll snack less frequently.
 And when you eat right and keep snacking to a minimum, you’ll naturally increase insulin sensitivity

-It’s not just about maintaining a healthy weight or managing periods, but eating right and increasing insulin sensitivity can even reduce your risk of type 2 diabetes and cardiovascular disease
+It’s not just about maintaining a healthy weight or managing periods, but eating right and increasing insulin sensitivity can even reduce your risk of type 2 diabetes and heart disease

 As you can tell from this article, insulin resistance causes a lot of issues in many Cyster’s bodies, but it really depends on what type of PCOS you have.
 If you’re dealing with challenging periods it’s likely you have insulin resistant PCOS, but take the quiz anyway to find out for sure!